BENSONHURST, Brooklyn (WABC) -- An apparent robbery suspect was shot to death by police in Bensonhurst Monday evening.

 A family of seven was held in their home by two men in Brooklyn.
 One of those suspects tried to get away, but faced off with police and was killed.
 The other suspect remains at large.

 "I was in my living room watching TV.
 I heard a big boom.
 I look out my window and think nothing of it until I see everybody coming in," a neighbor said.

-The officers responded to a report of a robbery in progress at the home on 78th Street around 6:45 p.m.
+Police said they responded to a robbery in progress at a home on 78th Street around 6:45 p.m.

-Investigators say two armed men entered the house posing as construction workers, both wearing uniforms and hard hats.
-When they got inside, they reportedly pulled their guns and rounded up residents of the home, including seven adults and a baby.
-They then allegedly began ransacking the place.
+New York Police Department sources said two armed men entered the house posing as work men, both wearing construction uniforms and hard hats.
+When they got inside, they pulled their guns and rounded up the residents of the home including seven adults and a baby, then started robbing the place.

 One resident was able to text a friend.
 The friend called 911.